-Taking account of the updated forecasting, the Directors consider that the cash resources available as at 31 March 2021 of £21.2 million (31 March 2020: £27.0 million), together with the cash collateral at broker of £0.9 million (31 March 2020: £25.0 million), the liquidity of the market bond portfolio and the financing available through activities such as repurchase agreements as described in Note 13, are sufficient to cover normal operational costs and current liabilities, including the proposed dividend, and the expected funding of loan commitments as they fall due for a period of at least twelve months from the date of signing the audited financial statements.
+Taking account of the updated forecasting, the Directors consider that the cash resources available as at 31 March 2022 of £47.4 million (31 March 2021: £21.2 million), together with the cash collateral at broker of £5.2 million (31 March 2021: £0.9 million), the liquidity of the market bond portfolio and the financing available through activities such as repurchase agreements as described in Note 12, are sufficient to cover normal operational costs and current liabilities, including the proposed dividend, and the expected funding of loan commitments as they fall due for a period of at least twelve months from the date of signing the audited financial statements.
 The Directors note that a key assumption adopted in the going concern analysis is that leverage through repurchase agreements is not withdrawn.
-Net debt (leverage minus cash) as at 31 May 2021 was 15.5%.
+Net debt (leverage minus cash) as at 31 March 2022 was 14.0%.
 The Directors consider this to have strengthened the resilience of the Company to future market uncertainty.

-Since the onset of the Covid-19 crisis and the resultant market turbulence, the Company moved to take the following measures:
+Since the onset of Covid-19, the Company continues to take the following measures: